FriendlyUser1/Discord-Bot-Client/README.md

 Discord's client is great, but doesn't allow you to control a bot account.

+## Archived

+This is old, probably doesn't work, plus writing it in vanilla js was a mistake.
+I may rewrite this in the future, or you can fork it.

 ## About

 ### What this will let you do